jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

-## Ingesting data to GCP multiple months
+## Ingesting data to GCP multiple files

 Previously, we loaded a single table into GCP.
 Now we are going to load an entire year, for example all 2022 data for the green taxi.
 We will need the following tasks: